 For those looking to pursue professions in typically male-dominated industries, my advice is to be resilient and relentless if you’re pursuing a career that you love.
-Know that you’ll have obstacles but seek out a mentor.
+Know that you’ll have obstacles, but seek out a mentor.
 Learn the industry and the business that you join (the competition, customer-base, organization, how it generates revenue, etc.) and understand how your role fits into the company’s goals.
-As Marques Ogden [a recent virtual guest speaker at Lulu] told us, you are responsible for your brand and embrace that enthusiastically.
+As Marques Ogden [a recent virtual guest speaker at Lulu] told us, you are responsible for your brand and you should embrace that enthusiastically.

 Women should definitely strive to ‘lift up’ one another, through voice and action.
 We make multiple daily choices that build up or tear down.
 Our interactions should applaud, encourage, praise, inspire, and refrain from ‘cutting’ comments that belittle or compare women against unrealistic standards.

 Celebrate our uniqueness and be advocates for one another.
 And be courageous to the point that it’s sometimes uncomfortable—take the opportunity to speak up for women who don’t have the experience or confidence to do so themselves.
 The world needs us as role models for daughters, granddaughters, younger sisters, and more.
 I’ve come to understand this even more in the last 10 years or so seeing the positive impacts that my partner and I have on my granddaughter and in the role I serve at Lulu.

 10. Describe Three Characteristics About Yourself That You Believe Led To Your Success In Business?

 I was fortunate to have a remarkable high school English teacher who drove home the importance of communication skills (listening, writing, and speaking).
 Her impact has undoubtedly been an asset in all my jobs.

 My work ethic is strong and attributed to seeing my mother raise six children pretty much by herself.